lambert-p/sdstuff/README.md

 # DOWN HERE IS ALL WORK IN PROGRESS STUFF / PERSONAL NOTES / ETC

 # Specific emulator setup

+Remember to set your Steam controller options to use an EmuDeck preset in order to get the most out of the [EmuDeck hotkeys](https://github.com/dragoonDorise/EmuDeck/wiki/Hotkeys) !!

 ## Citra